eight04/web-exporter/README.md

 Store the input data to the database, or fetch data from the database as the output.
 This should be the last step in an extractor, or the first step in an exporter.

-`key` - required, the database table name to store the data.
+`table` - required, the database table name to store the data.

 `method` - required, the storage method.
 Can be `put`, `putMany`, `getAll`.
 Currently `put` is implemented as `add` so users will get an error if the key already exists.
-This should make it easier to avoid duplicates.
+This should make it easier to spot duplicated entries while recording.

 ### table_join